 The man smiled and held out his hand to Curtis.
 "So nice meeting you, Malcolm.
 I'm Clark.
 Laura talks about you all the time."

-Curtis just stared in bewilderment at the man's proffered hand before realization dawned on him, a mischievous smile slowly uncurling on his face.
-He then shook the man's hand.
+Curtis just stared in bewilderment at the proffered hand.
+Suddenly, realization dawned in his eyes and a mischievous smile uncurled on his face.
+He shook the outstretched hand.
 "Yep, that's me.
 Malcolm Sanders.
 The one and only."

 "Oh no, he's my son's friend.
-Malcolm here is my son," Mrs. Sanders corrected, rushing over to Malcolm's side and giving his shoulder a squeeze.
+Malcolm here is my son," his mom corrected, rushing over to Malcolm's side and giving his shoulder a squeeze.

-Heat entered Malcolm's cheeks at the misunderstanding, but it was nothing compared to the beet red color overtaking Clark's face.
-Clark shifted his gaze back and forth between the fair-skinned Mrs. Sanders and her brown-complexioned son and sputtered, "O-oh goodness, I'm so sorry—I...I didn't realize..."
+Heat entered his cheeks at the misunderstanding, but it was nothing compared to the beet red color overtaking Clark's face.
+He shifted his gaze back and forth between the fair-skinned woman and brown-complexioned Malcolm, sputtering, "O-oh goodness, I'm so sorry—I...I didn't realize..."
 He stared at Malcolm, flustered.
 "I just assumed...I mean...I didn't know you were adopted—"

-"I'm not adopted," Malcolm protested.
+"I'm not adopted," he protested.
 Clark looked ready for death at the statement.
-Meanwhile, Curtis had covered his mouth with his hands and shook from trying to contain his laughter while Malcolm glanced around the room for a means to escape; there were none.
+Off to the side, Curtis had covered his mouth with his hands.
+He shook from trying to contain his laughter while Malcolm glanced around the room for a means to escape; there were none.

-Mrs. Sanders coughed awkwardly and Clark sheepishly excused himself; whatever he had wanted to ask Malcolm's mom seemed forgotten in the wake of his blunder.
+His mom coughed awkwardly and Clark sheepishly excused himself; whatever he had wanted to ask her seemed forgotten in the wake of his blunder.
 She grimaced.
 "Well...uh...I should probably get to work...I'll lead you guys back to the front lobby."

-"Anything you say, mom," Curtis replied, and Malcolm's mom gave a short laugh.
+"Anything you say, mom," Curtis replied, and she gave a short laugh.

 Malcolm turned the page of his notebook and scribbled down a problem.
-Once solved, he continued writing down problems from his calculus textbook, but his pencil halted as he watched Curtis bite his lip in frustration.
-A moment later, the brown-haired boy scowled and his pencil became a blur as he erased the messy notes on his notebook.
+Once solved, he continued copying from his calculus textbook, but his pencil halted as he watched Curtis bite his lip in frustration.
+A moment later, the boy scowled and his pencil became a blur as he erased the messy notes on his notebook.
 Clearing his throat, Malcolm asked, "Do you...um...need some help?"

 Malcolm held up his hands defensively.
 "Okay, okay, calm down.
 Let me take a look."
-He picked up Curtis' notebook, examining what was left of the boy's work after his furious bout of erasing.
+He picked up Curtis' notebook, examining what was left of his work after his furious bout of erasing.
 He then glanced at the problem listed in the textbook.
-Eyes widening in understanding, he quickly worked it out.
-After checking the listed answers in the back of the book, he grinned in satisfaction and showed the notebook to Curtis.
+Immediately, comprehension clicked and he quickly worked it out.
+After checking the listed answers in the back of the book, he grinned and showed the notebook to Curtis.
 "So here's your problem.
 The square is outside of the parenthesis, meaning you have to FOIL it.
 You weren't doing that, which is why you kept getting the wrong answer."